Foxy/foxy-cloudflare-membership-site/README.md

 ```

 The tool will ask you for your secret.
 This is the secret you created when setting your Customer Portal.

+### Automated tests

+This repository includes a second worker in the `mock` directory that is used in automated tests.

+Tests are executed against a live server because tests are executed "on the edge", that is, in Cloudflare's servers.

+To overcome this difficulty a very simple server is provided for tests.
+Upon running `npm run test:start-worker` a Cloudflare Worker will be published in your account to service a mock website against which the tests will run.

+Please note that you will need to remove this mock worker manually from your account.